stangreg/Ignitron/README.md

 ### Storing a new preset (a preset from the app needs to be loaded)
 1. Start **Ignitron** in AMP mode (hold Preset 1 button during startup).
 2. Connect the Spark App with **Ignitron** (see above)
-3. Select a preset in the app (either saved in the app or from the ToneCloud).
+3. Select a preset in the app (either saved in the app or from ToneCloud).
 4. The preset name should appear in the bottom line of the display
 5. The `Preset`/`Bank` buttons on **Ignitron** can be used to navigate to the desired preset position.
-6. Press the `Preset` button to mark the position for storing
-7. The LED of the selected preset position should start blinking
+6. Press the `Preset` button to mark the position for storing *(the LED of the selected preset position should start blinking)*
-8. Hit the same `Preset` button a second time to confirm storage (Hitting any other `Preset`/`Bank` button will revert the state back to navigating)
+7. Hit the same `Preset` button a second time to confirm storage (Hitting any other `Preset`/`Bank` button will revert the state back to navigating)
-9. The preset will be saved to the selected position, other presets will be pushed back
+8. The preset will be saved to the selected position, other presets will be pushed one position back

 #### Button commands (case: preset has been received from Spark app)
 | Button     | Press pattern | Function                        | Remark |